Registration Opens April 1

-Both the 2018 Kesugi Ridge Traverse and Half Traverse reached capacity within 36 hours of registration opening on April 1.
+Both the 2018 Kesugi Ridge Traverse and Half Traverse reached capacity within 36 hours of registration opening in 2018.

-Because the events were slightly overfilled (anticipating withdrawals), there will be no wait list.
+Because the events are slightly overfilled (anticipating withdrawals), there will be no wait list.

 Volunteers are still needed!
 Anyone interested should contact race director Matias Saari at email@example.com or 529-4178.